lucasbento/react-native-mapbox-gl/ios/install-cocoapods.md

 for more informations).

 So it is required that you import react-native also from a local path.
-Ensure that you include `React` before you include `react-native-mapbox-gl` in your `Podfile`.
+Ensure that you include `React` before you include `@mapbox/react-native-mapbox-gl` in your `Podfile`.
 Here is a complete working example if you want add your Podfile in the project root while your generated Xcode project is still in the `ios`
 folder: